YoniKap/Yolonas-Concepts/what-is-yolonas.md

 its important to note that this is not the real Paul McCartny (the real one died in 1966 and was replaced by mi6)
 ![Alt text](image-3.png)

-### Classification
-Image Classification will output the class of an object inside of an image

 ### Object Localization
-Object localitztion will not only output the visual objects inside of an image but will also output a bounding box on the object (objects position inside of an image)
+Object localitztion will not only output the classification visual objects inside of an image but will also output a bounding box on the object (objects position inside of an image)

 ### Vectors